chrispwolf/night-tripper-platen/content/chapters/Referee Tools/preparing.md

 5. List [encounters](/content/chapters/Referee%20Tools/encounters) the PCs may have while traveling through space.

-## 1. The Star Map
+## 1. Interstellar Cartography
-Use the method in [Interstellar Cartography] to generate and map the worlds of your cluster.
-You will quickly get a high level of detail from this step alone.
-Some worlds will be far more hospitable than others.
-Some will be far more populous or wealthy.
-They will have different styles of government and different needs.
+Generate and map the worlds of your cluster.
+Some worlds will be more hospitable than others.
+Some will be more populous or wealthy.
+Worlds will have different styles of government and different needs.
 Begin thinking about which worlds are in conflict with one another, and what the people might be like on different worlds.
-If like me, you use a notebook to organize your thoughts, it can be useful to give each world its own two-page spread to track ideas and details.
+It is useful to give each world its own two-page spread in your campaign notebook to track ideas and details.

 ## 2. Organizations
 Organizations are the large groups and factions in your cluster.
 The [Organizations] section has example skeletons for a number of organizations.
 Choose three or four of these that fit well within the worlds of your cluster and flesh them out with names and details, or invent your own from scratch.